PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI2.md

 #first create the input in a format that the explainer expects (a tuple)
 input_img = (np.array([img]), None)

-#initialize the explainer
+#initialize the explainer as an instance of the GradCAM object
 explainer = GradCAM()

-# Compute GradCAM on VGG16
+# Obtain explanations for your image using VGG 16 and GradCAM
 grid = explainer.explain(input_img,
                          model,
                          class_index=class_index